latest nhpb_banner 1__compressed

 • Head Start – Receive education, social services, and more from this child development program.
 A number of comprehensive services are provided.

 • The Homebuyer Program can help residents looking to buy a home.
-Receive financial assistance and counseling when it comes to paying for down payment and closing costs.
 Specifically, this B.C.M.W.
 Community Services home buying program can help with paying for the down payment, closing costs and rehabilitation of a home.
 The qualified clients will receive a zero-interest, forgivable loan, which means it may not need to be repaid.
-Homebuyer will be provided a mandatory workshop on the mortgage application process, home selection, closing process, maintenance, budgets, and other related subjects to both help them buy a home and improve their financial situation.
+The homebuyer will be provided a mandatory workshop on the mortgage application process, home selection, closing process, maintenance, budgets, and other related subjects to both help them buy a home and improve their financial situation.

-• Illinois Housing Development Authority provides money to the nonprofit to pay for home repairs in Clinton and Washington County as well as surrounding areas.
+• Home repairs are offered by Illinois Housing Development Authority and BCMW.
+There is help to fix a roof, windows, porch or more in Clinton and Washington County as well as surrounding areas.
 The government money is used to pay for major rehabilitation work on owner-occupied properties in need of general repairs to ensure the home is safe and livable.

 • Low-Income Home Energy Assistance Program (LIHEAP) – Get help for winter heating bills.
 The government LIHEAP program will provide a onetime cash benefit to eligible households to be used for paying their utility and energy bills.
-The amount of the payment is determined by the applicant’s fuel type, income, and household size.
-You will need to apply and meet with a representative from the LIHEAP program.
+You will need to apply and meet with a representative from the LIHEAP program..

 • Project Bread was created by a partnership with Midland Area Agency on Aging.
 It offers a well-balanced noon meal for senior citizens in the region.
 For those who are homebound, Project Bread may be able to deliver food to your home.